RRZE-HPC/stempel/README.rst

 Stencil TEMPlate Engineering Library

-This tool allows automatic generation of loop kernels for several kind of stencil patterns. stempel provides a framework to generate, perform static analysis of the code (exploiting kerncraft), generate a full C code and parallelize it via openMP and blocking.
+This tool allows automatic generation of loop kernels for several kind of stencil patterns.
+Stempel provides a framework to generate, perform static analysis of the code (exploiting kerncraft), generate a full C code and parallelize it via openMP and blocking.

 For a detailed documentation see in `<doc/>`_.